optimocha/speed-booster-pack/readme.txt

 1. Plugin options page, simple view (v2.5)

 == Changelog ==
+= 3.6.1 =
+ * Added a section for feedback in the plugin's dashboard

 = 3.6 =
 * Changed contributors and fixed a few bugs.
 Plugin is now under new ownership.